techpines/express.io/examples/README.md

 This is the same as the HTTP example, but for HTTPS.
 You have to pass the key and cert contents as an option.

 When you run this example, the server should start.
-Nothing else very interesting should happen.

-__This is NOT a copy-paste example.__

 #### Server (app.js)